derek-rein/react-cie-1931/README.md

 This React component, `react-cie-1931`, renders an interactive version of the CIE 1931 chromaticity diagram, allowing users to visualize color spaces, plot color primaries, and explore color relationships.
 It is particularly useful for color science, design, and digital imaging applications.

+## Requirements

+- **React 19.0+** - This component is built specifically for React 19 to take advantage of the latest features and optimizations.

 ## Installation

 To use the `react-cie-1931` component in your React project, follow these steps: